n42k/OpenRCT2/reports/report2.md

  > **Actors:** Older Player,New Player.
  > **Goal:** The user should see an user-friendly interface.
  > **Pre-conditions:** None.
- > **Description:** By starting the game, the main menu is displayed and the user can freely choose between the options given.
+ > **Description:** By starting the game, the main menu is displayed and the user can freely choose between the options given. <br>
  > **Post-conditions:** None.

  ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/UC_management.png).